elibenton/personal-website/content/writing/we-should-be-asking-more-questions-of-facebook.md

 ---
 template: writing

-title: We Should Be Asking More Questions of Facebook
+title: We Should Be Asking More Questions
 date: 2018-03-30
 city: Claremont, CA
 country: United States